 Here’s another infographic that should make it easier to understand the facts about the situation at the Canada-USA border.

 You can still travel to the US by air, for those of you who want to… but just because you can doesn’t mean you necessarily should.

 Two completely separate things.
 There are plenty of good reasons not to go to the US for many people, so no need to resort to falsehoods like saying it’s not allowed.

 It definitely isn’t; that’s objective.
 Whether you should; that’s subjective.
 You can read our detailed post about why Canadians are allowed to fly into the USA.

 Predicting when the Canada-USA border closure could end

 Our government has not given any indication about the future, whether it’s about this, the restriction on all foreigners who want to enter Canada, or the mandatory quarantine period when entering.
-Most travel measures now theoretically expire on April 21st, one month later than the land border closure.
+Most of Canada’s travel measures now theoretically expire on May 21st.

-But it’s crazy when you think about it: our common border with the US had essentially never been closed in history, and it will actually be closed for a full year (or more).
+But it’s crazy when you think about it: our common border with the US had essentially never been closed in history, and it will actually be closed for over one full year.

 Anyway, it’s extremely hard to predict anything in this context though, so we’ll have to wait and see.
 Flytrippers will keep you updated on all developments.